Farallon Islands Restoration–Addressing misinformation and misleading statements

 - There are successful “gull hazing” techniques that have been studied on the Farallones and will be employed to minimize the number of gulls present on the islands and lessen the chances of exposure to rodenticide during the implementation phase of the project.
 See report brief here for more information from a Point Blue-authored report.

 - The islands themselves, where the proposed project would be implemented, are part of the Farallon Islands National Wildlife Refuge, which is managed by the US Fish and Wildlife Service.
 The waters that surround the islands are protected as the Greater Farallones National Marine Sanctuary.
-While it’s a minor point, some opponents are indicating that the action will happen “in the Sanctuary” which is not technically accurate.
+Some opponents are indicating that the action will happen “in the Sanctuary” which is not accurate.